Access to the Building

 General monetary gifts can also be made to help the Library purchase materials - in print, electronic or visual format - for a particular subject area or for our general collections.

-While the Library is appreciative of gifts of books as described above, we can not accept collections of books from someone's personal library without special arrangement with the Associate Director for Resources Management.
+While the Library is appreciative of gifts of books as described above, we can not accept collections of books from someone's personal library without prior arrangement.

 For more information contact: